Key Takeaways

 Rest for the first 48 hours — avoid lifting, bending, or strenuous activity.
 From week 1, gentle walking is encouraged to promote circulation.
 By weeks 3-4, gradually return to normal daily activities if pain permits; avoid heavy lifting (over 10 pounds) until week 8.
 Smoking and nicotine must be strictly avoided throughout recovery, as they impair wound healing and increase infection risk.

 Keep dressings dry and change them as instructed (typically every 6-8 hours initially).
 Avoid submerging incisions in baths or pools until sutures are removed (usually day 10-14).
 Shower carefully, letting water run over sites without direct pressure.
-Report any signs of infection — redness, warmth, pus, or odour — to the clinic immediately.
+Report any signs of infection — redness, warmth, pus, or odor — to the clinic immediately.

-Have garments fitted by a lymphoedema nurse or compression specialist to avoid tourniquet effects or skin breakdown.
+Have garments fitted by a lymphedema nurse or compression specialist to avoid tourniquet effects or skin breakdown.
 Wash garments daily to maintain elasticity, plan for at least two so one can be worn while the other is washed, and replace when elasticity decreases or fit changes due to swelling reduction (typically every 4–6 months).

-Manual lymphatic drainage (MLD) is a specialised technique that stimulates the lymphatic system and removes excess fluid after surgery.
+Manual lymphatic drainage (MLD) is a specialized technique that stimulates the lymphatic system and removes excess fluid after surgery.
 Surgical trauma, fluid accumulation, and tissue inflammation all impair normal lymphatic flow — MLD addresses this by encouraging fluid movement toward functioning lymph nodes.
 Always use a therapist certified in MLD (Vodder, Földi, or Casley-Smith certification) — do not substitute with general massage, as incorrect technique can worsen swelling.

 Sessions last 45–60 minutes.
-In weeks 1–4, frequency is typically 2–3 times per week, reducing to once weekly as swelling stabilises (weeks 5–8), then monthly maintenance thereafter.
+In weeks 1–4, frequency is typically 2–3 times per week, reducing to once weekly as swelling stabilizes (weeks 5–8), then monthly maintenance thereafter.
 Between sessions, your MLD therapist will show you simple home exercises — such as diaphragmatic breathing and gentle ankle pumps — to maintain lymphatic flow.

 Anti-inflammatory foods (fatty fish rich in omega-3s, turmeric, ginger) may reduce post-operative swelling.
 Avoid high-sodium processed foods, which can increase water retention.
 Discuss specific dietary restrictions or supplements with your surgeon before discharge.